growr-xyz/growr-documentation/introduction/5-Protocol-Components.md

 The Growr protocol’s core identity services are:

 - _Credential issuing service:_ Issues verifiable credentials based on data received or verified for given borrowers.
-- _Credential verification service:_ Verifies presentations of credentials in order to access funding
+- _Credential verification service:_ Verifies presentations of credentials in order to access funding.
 - _SSCR agent service:_ A custodial service that operates with the self-sovereign credit of the user with his permissions.
-- _User management service_: TBD
+- _User management service_: A service that is responsible for registration and management of the node applications’ users.

 To be trusted by all participants, the Credential issuing and the Credential verification services will have well-known DIDs and deployment addresses.